hazelcast/hazelcast-jet-reference-manual/docs/070_Configuration/020_Spring_Integration.md

 ## Declaring Beans by Spring beans Namespace

 You can declare Hazelcast Jet Objects using the default Spring beans namespace.
-Example code for a Hazelcast Jet Instance declaration is listed below.
+Here is an example code for a Hazelcast Jet Instance declaration:

 ```xml